 Related Read: How to Spend 48 Hours in Singapore.

 Layover in Singapore Without Breaking the Bank

 The national airline of Singapore is Singapore Airlines which is a member of the Star Alliance group of airlines and has multiple subsidiary airlines including regional flight with Silk Air and budget carriers Scoot Airlines and Tiger Air.

 Many major airlines utilize Singapore as a hub making it an easy destination for a stopover or to visit as a destination.
-Search for flights with a Singapore stopover on Skyscanner.

 Public transport in Singapore is easy to use, cheap, clean, safe and efficient.
 Trains (MRT), light rail (LRT) and buses will get you to just about any destination.
 The bus, LRT and MRT networks are well connected and the network is extensive.
 Most major attractions are within walking distance of a station or bus stop.